ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

     This guide is relevant for all DataParallelTrainer, including TorchTrainer and TensorflowTrainer.

 Most experiment tracking libraries work out-of-the-box with Ray Train.
-In the following guide, you will learn how to use your favorite experiment tracking libraries while doing distributed data parallel training with Ray Train.
+In the following guide, you will learn how to set up code so that your favorite experiment tracking libraries can work with distributed data parallel training with Ray Train.
+We will conclude the session with debugging tips.

 Ray Train lets you use native experiment tracking libraries by customizing your tracking logic inside ``train_loop_per_worker``.